mafzal786/tensorflow-microservice/README.md

 # tensorflow-microservice

-1. Launch container using the Dockerfile
+1. Launch the pod using the Dockerfile
 2. Service route will be created in k8
 3. Generate pixel array using draw_digit.html
 4. Launch the service as follows for example: